Rebilly/rebilly-recomponents/packages/recomponents/README.md

 ## Installation

-Recomponents are compatible both with yarn and npm:
+Recomponents is compatible with both yarn and npm:

 ```bash
 npm install rebilly-recomponents --save